 One of the benefits of using a camera with a large sensor is the ability to create a shallow depth of field (the part of the image behind the main subject).
 When shooting a portrait photograph, you can easily get the background of your image beautifully blurred, meaning the subject ‘pops out’ of the image.
 If you use a smartphone camera, the image will look flatter and darker in the shadow area, as the smartphone cannot handle the contrast in light.
 The smartphone cameras focus on the whole image so the background is as much a part of the shot as the person is.

 The majority of camera phones have fixed-focus lenses.
-In order to get close to the action, you have physically to move; crop the picture or zoom digitally which simply enlarges the pixels so they look can look blurred.
+To get close to the action, you have physically to move; crop the picture or zoom digitally which simply enlarges the pixels so they can look blurred.
 Some recent high-end smartphones now include optical zooms.

 Digital Camera HQ explains that digital cameras are also better at shooting close-ups, many have Macro modes that can shoot from 1cm away, and a smartphone with a decent camera can focus from 10cm.

 Many digital cameras offer an optical or sensor stabilizer that reduces the effect of camera shakes in low light, when using a long lens, or when shooting fast-moving action.
 Because of the cost of these stabilizers and the fact they can increase the depth of the device, phone manufacturers tend to include digital stabilizers which reduce the quality of the pictures.

 They have optical zoom.

 Almost all digital cameras have a minimum of 3x optical zoom, but so-called ‘travel compacts or superzooms’ can go as high as 30x, offering the photographer a huge amount of creative control.
 On the contrary, when you zoom in using a camera with a digital zoom (smartphone camera), you are simply cropping what’s in front of you.
 This can result in a lack of detail or blurriness.
 You may not be able to see your subject clearly and the photo may not capture a scene as you want to remember it.

 They can cope with a low-light situation